dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-web-apps-push-notifications-part-3.markdown

 ![Add a new webhook](https://cdn.auth0.com/blog/pwa/webhooks.png)

 Now, it's time to add a hook.
-The hook will be our `notify` api endpoint.
+The hook will be our `notify` API endpoint.
 When you make a commit on Github, a `push` event is fired.
 With this webhook, a `POST` request will be sent to `/api/notify` API endpoint whenever a commit is made on this particular repository.
 Sweet!!!

 ![Webhook Notify API endpoint](https://cdn.auth0.com/blog/pwa/webhooks_ngrok.png)